Quick Access to UHS MyChart

 We know that the last thing you want to do is stop somewhere else on your way home.
 The on-site retail pharmacies at our hospitals and medical centers make it quick and convenient to fill your prescriptions, taking most or all insurance plans.

-We offer all pre-op and post-op medications prescribed by your provider at UHS Pharmacy at Wilson Place, on the first floor of 52 Harrison St, Johnson City, right across the street from UHS Wilson Medical Center, and at the UHS Binghamton General Hospital Retail Pharmacy, located across the street from the hospital at 33 Mitchell Avenue, Binghamton Summit Building.
-Get all your prescriptions conveniently filled at our medical centers while you are being discharged.
-They'll be ready to go when you leave.
+We offer all pre-op and post-op medications prescribed by your provider at UHS Pharmacy Johnson City, located at 345 Main Street, across the street from the future UHS Wilson Main Tower, and at the UHS Binghamton General Hospital Retail Pharmacy, located across the street from the hospital at 33 Mitchell Avenue, Binghamton Summit Building.

 Our Southern Tier, NY hospital pharmacies are staffed by friendly, knowledgeable people who are here to serve you.
-We have five locations: Binghamton, Endicott, Vestal, Johnson City on Harrison Street, and the Community Pharmacy at Delaware Valley Hospital.
+We have five locations: Binghamton, Endicott, Vestal, Johnson City, and the Community Pharmacy at Delaware Valley Hospital.
 Ask your provider about our services.

 Each retail pharmacy location offers many professional services you are looking for: